 Volume of Water Withdrawal

 (tap water, groundwater, industrial water, and seawater)

 *Water consumption = water withdrawal – discharge water volume

 Water Recycling Volume and Ratio*

 *Water recycling ratio = water recycling volume / (volume of water withdrawal + water recycling volume)

 Water Risk Assessment

-The Group conducts water risk assessments for its production facilities from the present up to the year 2040.
-To do this, we use the Global Water Tools of the World Business Council For Sustainable Development (WBCSD) and the AQUEDUCT Water Risk Atlas of World Resources International (WRI).
-The Water Risk Filter of the World Wildlife Fund (WWF) has also been added as an evaluation tool from FY2018.
-For production facilities deemed to be high risk based on these tools, detailed assessments are conducted involving local data, production facility unit water levels/usage volumes in order to verify low-risk areas.
+The Mitsui Chemicals Group conducts water risk assessments for its production sites from the present up to the year 2040.
+To do this, we use the AQUEDUCT Water Risk Atlas of World Resources International (WRI).
+The Water Risk Filter of the World Wildlife Fund (WWF) has also been added as an evaluation tool from fiscal 2018.
+Assessment tools have been used to identify regions where water stress is high.
+Detailed assessments of the unit water levels at production sites, water usage volumes and local data have also been conducted to verify that the water risk at each site is at an acceptable level.
 In addition, similar surveys are conducted at new plants when operations are commenced.

 Including biodiversity risk as a part of water risks, we use IBAT to gather data and investigate biodiversity risk based on the following evaluation items: Protected areas, priority protected areas, endangered species and endangered freshwater species surrounding our production sites.